jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-4b.md

 If 100 pounds now are equal to 50 pounds then, 5 pounds now must be equal to 2 pounds 10 shillings then.
 By reducing the interest rate from 10% to 5%, the interest rate in using capital which is reduced to half of its value, is reduced to 1/4 of its former value of 2.5 pounds.

-{{< s v="" >}}11 Any increase in the quantity of silver, while the commodities circulated by it remained the same, only diminishes the value of silver.
+{{< s v="11" >}} Any increase in the quantity of silver, while the commodities circulated by it remained the same, only diminishes the value of silver.

 The nominal value of all goods would be greater.
 But their real value would be precisely the same.
 They would be exchanged for more silver.